syncfusion-content/wpf-docs/wpf/PivotGrid/Column-Sorting.md

 ## Defining the Method in PivotGrid

-After defining the PivotGrid control with PivotRows and PivotCalculations, set the **SortOption** property of PivotGrid control to **All** in order to sort all the value columns.
-Then, set the property **AllowSort** to true for the appropriate calculation items as per your requirement.
+After defining the PivotGrid control with PivotRows and PivotCalculations, set the `SortOption` property of PivotGrid control to "All", in-order to sort all the value columns.
+Then, set the property `AllowSort` to "true" for the appropriate calculation items as per your requirement.

-Create the list of column to be sorted along with its corresponding sorting direction and invoke the **ApplySavedValueSort()** method for applying sorting to those list of columns.
+Create the list of column to be sorted along with the corresponding sorting direction and invoke the `ApplySavedValueSort()` method for applying sorting to those columns.

-Please refer the below code snippet.
+Please refer the below code sample.

 {% highlight C# %}